4A. COMMUNITY INVOLVEMENT

 In 1903 and 1908 William was President of the Kentucky Brewer's Association, which had about a dozen members.
 A silver cup that honored William during his first Presidency is on the side.
 This brewer's group was comprised mostly of German born or first generation brewery owners.
-One of their concerns was to collectively monitor the state sentiments and efforts in prohibiting the sale of alcohol.
+One of their concerns was to collectively monitor the state sentiments and efforts that threatened the sale of alcohol.
 This organization, as well as similar associations, at times tried to align itself with other producers of alcoholic beverages and believed that the federal taxes they paid, amounting to nearly one-half of the nations revenues, would be a deterrent to Prohibition.

 c.
 1900.
 Wm.
 Riedlin is standing, third from the left.
-It appears to be a business meeting.
-However, neither the other men nor the purpose of the meeting are known.
+It is unknown who else is in this photo, or its purpose.
 Please let us know if you have any additional information about it.

 1903 Silver Loving Cup.
 It was provided William Riedlin in recognition of his work as President of this association.
 The following year the Association met at the 1904 World's Fair in St. Louis, MO.
 William was elected as President of this association again in 1908.
 Source: Wm.
 Riedlin descendant.

 POLITICS & GOVERNMENT

 About a decade after William Riedlin moved to Covington from Cincinnati, he became interested in local politics.
 He served four terms as a City of Covington Alderman.
 In The Cincinnati Enquirer on March 16, 1895, pg 6, he was recognized as one of only ten "Men Who Keep Enterprising Covington on the Move" and it was said that he could be a mayoral candidate.